-vay Po portu
+eens\ Queer

-SP1 SP2 SP3 SP4 SP5 EP1 EP2 EP3 NR1 NR2 NR3 NR4 NR5 NR6 EG1 EG2 EG3
+S P1 SP2 SP3 SP4 SP5 EP1 EP2 EP3 NR1 NR2 NR3 NR4 NR5 NR6 EG1 EG2 EG3

 • ? - ? ? ? ? • ? - - - - ? - - ?

-This area is to be redeveloped to provide new housing, office and secondary retail space, with Queensway House already cleared for redevelopment.
-The area is identified as one parts of the Central Area that has the potential to deliver a range of new residential development, replacing the existing stock with a better range of types and improved design.
+This area is to be redeveloped to provide a housing led development with supporting community and secondary town centre uses.
+The area is identified as one part of the Central Area that has the potential to deliver a range of new residential development.
 This will help meet objectives for the Central Area of providing development to meet the needs of existing and future residents, as well as encouraging economic growth in the area.